Leading the forest positive agenda

 To continue driving our work on deforestation, the CGF has launched the Forest Positive Coalition of Action, comprised of ambitious member companies committed to moving efficiently and quickly towards a forest positive future, and who understand the need to work collaboratively with multiple stakeholders.

-These 18 companies, with their collective market value of US$1.8 trillion, are in a leading position to leverage collective action and accelerate systemic efforts to remove deforestation, forest degradation and conversion from key commodity supply chains.
+These 20 companies, with their collective market value of more than US$1.8 trillion, are in a leading position to leverage collective action and accelerate systemic efforts to remove deforestation, forest degradation and conversion from key commodity supply chains.

 The Forest Positive Coalition of Action will use our collective influence to drive and accelerate efforts to remove deforestation from not only our own commodity supply chains, but across our suppliers’ entire supply base.
 We believe that our collective reach will enable us to make progress on four goals: